Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create an instance template for the instances.
 Set 'Automatic Restart' to off.
 Set 'On-host maintenance' to Terminate VM instances.
 Add the instance template to an instance group.
 - [ ] Create an instance group for the instances.
 Set the 'Autohealing' health check to healthy (HTTP).
 - [ ] Create an instance group for the instance.
 Verify that the 'Advanced creation options' setting for 'do not retry machine creation' is set to off.

+The correct option for your scenario is:

+**[1] Create an instance template for the instances.
+Set the 'Automatic Restart' to on.
+Set the 'On-host maintenance' to Migrate VM instance.
+Add the instance template to an instance group.**

+Here’s why this option is correct:

+- **Create an instance template for the instances:** Instance templates in Google Cloud allow you to define the machine type, boot disk image or container image, labels, and other instance properties.
+They provide a consistent way to create VM instances.

+- **Set the 'Automatic Restart' to on:** This ensures that if an instance crashes due to a failure, the instance will attempt to restart automatically, helping to maintain availability.

+- **Set the 'On-host maintenance' to Migrate VM instance:** This setting ensures that during maintenance events that require the underlying host to be updated or replaced, Google Cloud will migrate the VM instance to another host, maintaining its availability.

+- **Add the instance template to an instance group:** Instance groups in Google Cloud manage groups of VM instances as a single entity, providing features such as autoscaling, load balancing, and autohealing.

+Now, let's analyze why the other options are incorrect:

+- **[2] Create an instance template for the instances.
+Set 'Automatic Restart' to off.
+Set 'On-host maintenance' to Terminate VM instances.
+Add the instance template to an instance group:**
+  - Setting 'Automatic Restart' to off means instances won't attempt to restart automatically if they crash, which contradicts the requirement for automatic restart.
+  - Setting 'On-host maintenance' to Terminate VM instances means instances would be terminated rather than migrated during maintenance, which does not ensure availability.

+- **[3] Create an instance group for the instances.
+Set the 'Autohealing' health check to healthy (HTTP):**
+  - While instance groups do support autohealing, configuring a health check alone without specifying the instance template's settings for automatic restart and maintenance behavior does not ensure that instances will automatically restart or be migrated during maintenance.

+- **[4] Create an instance group for the instance.
+Verify that the 'Advanced creation options' setting for 'do not retry machine creation' is set to off:**
+  - This setting is unrelated to ensuring instance availability during maintenance or automatic restart.
+It focuses on retry behavior for creating instances.

+Therefore, option [1] is the correct choice as it directly addresses the requirements for instance availability during maintenance and automatic restart in Google Cloud Compute Engine instances.

 **[⬆ Back to Top](#table-of-contents)**